mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

   <img src="../arc-unsup.png" alt="my alt text"/>
   <span style = "text-align:center;"><figcaption>My model learns everything from scratch, including the inputs</figcaption></span>
 </figure>
-This one change (training on inputs) dramatically reduces the cost and time needed to train and also increases the performance.
+This one change (training on inputs) seems to dramatically reduces the cost and time needed to train and also increase the performance. (update: this statement is a little too confident.
+This can be due to other reasons too, will need to check with ablations)

 Now, test time training is common tactic used in ARC-AGI (the answer grids of eval puzzles are hidden, so there's no cheating).
-Previously, every attempt[1] used 2 phases - offline training on all the public puzzles and then finetuning on the private puzzles during runtime.
+Previously, every attempt (again, other than CompressARC) used 2 phases - offline training on the training set and then either finetuning or continued pretraining on the test set during runtime.

-Instead, I train the model from scratch during runtime on all public and private puzzles (answers hidden).
-This maximally compresses all available information.
-This is only possible because the training cost and time are so much lower thanks to the unsupervised approach.
+Instead, I train the model from scratch during runtime on all puzzles in the training set and eval set (answers hidden).
+The hope was this maximally compresses all available information.
+This is only possible because the training cost and time are so much lower (thanks to the unsupervised approach?
+Unsure)
 <figure>
   <img src="../arc-ttt.png" alt="my alt text"/>
   <span style = "text-align:center;"><figcaption>Test time training approach</figcaption></span>
 </figure>

-## 2) No special architectures - just a vanilla 4 layer transformer
+## 3) No special architectures - just a vanilla 4 layer transformer
 Other deep learning methods use specially engineered architectures like:
 - multi-level recursion on transformers (HRM/TRM),
 - equivariant VAEs (CompressARC),
 - DFS sampling/recursive latent sampling (The ARChitects), etc.

 Such approaches are not "bitter lesson" pilled.
 They don't scale well and don't generalise to other problems.
 While within rules, its against the spirit of the benchmark.
-(Very cool engineering though!)
+(But they are very cool engineering feats!)

 Instead I use a vanilla 4 layer transformer, with standard autoregression - Simple, scalable and bitter lesson friendly.

-The reason why a vanilla transformer has never worked before is because nobody tried to train it unsupervised.
-(Surprising, I know)
+I think the reason why a vanilla transformer has never worked before is because nobody tried to train it unsupervised. (update: Atleast none of the major recent approaches when I made this codebase did.
+I found this surprising too.
+After the discussion on twitter, there are also other possible candidates for why this works: 3D RoPE or 3D RoPE+ Augmentations.
+Will check)

-### 3) No offline training <!--(put this before at 2) (3) -->
+### 4) Inference <!--(put this before at 2) (3) -->

-For inference, I provide the test input grid tokens to the transformer and ask it to predict the output (like an LLM).
+Nothing new here.
+For each task, I provide the test input grid tokens to the transformer and ask it to predict the output (like an LLM).
 This is faster than transductive approaches since the model doesn't do computations on the example pairs during inference time.
+Benefits of using per-task embedding (same embedding for even the )

+I also do use augmentation during inference - this is called AAIVR - like most recent approaches on ARC-AGI.
+This is the one part of my model that is not "bitter lesson" pilled.
+Obviously, I hate it.
+My main focus next will be to remove this.
+I am confident of being able to do so without losing performance.

 <!-- %% The reason it works is that it follows the Minimum Description Length principle.
 Previous methods were training lookup tables.
 I am focusing on generalisation. %% -->

-### 4) Scalable (?)
+### 5) Scalable (?)
 Theoretically, the model should improve with more puzzles added to the dataset.
 Unfortunately, I was too GPU poor to test this properly.
 It seems to be true at small scales, and I haven't found a ceiling yet.
 I will be testing this hypothesis properly now.

-Empirically, performance seems to improve with:
+Empirically, at small scales, performance seems to improve with:
 - increasing number of layers
 - increasing training time
 - increasing training datapoints (requires more compute)

-Note:
-- I do use augmentation during inference - AAIVR - like most other approaches on ARC-AGI.
-This is the one part of my model that is not "bitter lesson" pilled.
-Obviously, I hate it.
-My main focus next will be to remove this.
-I am confident of being able to do so without losing performance.

 ## Why does this work?

 > Being honest, idk.
-This is ongoing research.
+This is ongoing work.
 I am posting things as they evolve.
 Here is my best guess below.
 There are other theories - some ppl think its the 3D RoPE.
 I will keep running ablations and update the blog as I get new information.
 I encourage you to do so too

 My best guess - **Compression**.
 There are 3 questions to be answered here